 Foreign currency transactions are translated into the presentation currency of the Company, using the exchange rates prevailing at the dates of the transactions (spot exchange rate).
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the re-measurement of monetary items of statement of financial position at year-end exchange rates are recognised in the statement of profit or loss and other comprehensive income under 'other income' or 'other expenses'.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the re-measurement of monetary items of statement of financial position at year-end exchange rates are recognised in the statement of profit or loss.

-At each reporting date, monetary assets and liabilities denominated in foreign currencies are translated into Rial Omani at the rate of exchange prevailing at the reporting date.
+At each reporting date, all monetary assets and liabilities denominated in foreign currencies are translated into Rial Omani at the rate of exchange prevailing at the reporting date.

-Non-monetary items measured at historical cost are translated using the exchange rates at the date of the transaction (not retranslated).
-Non-monetary items measured at fair value are translated using the exchange rates at the date when fair value was determined.
+Non-monetary items are not retranslated at the period end.
+They are measured at historical cost (translated using the exchange rates at the transaction date), except for non-monetary items measured at fair value are translated using the exchange rates at the date when fair value was determined.